DoktOrk/angularJS-character-creation-/README.md

-# Easy Character creation for an RPG with AngularJS
+# Easy Character creation frontpage for an RPG with AngularJS

 ### I created this site to test some basic interesting features of AngularJS.